grantwinney/blog/content/posts/taming-the-erlang-beast/index.md

-+++
-categories = ["Erlang", "Coding"] date = 2017-11-01T16:50:27Z
+---
+categories:
+- Erlang
+- Coding
+date: "2017-11-01T16:50:27Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2017/11/tiger-2864785_1920.jpg"
-slug = "taming-the-erlang-beast"
+cover:
+  image: tiger-2864785_1920.jpg
+slug: taming-the-erlang-beast
-summary = "Becoming an Erlang developer has not always been easy, but over the last couple of years I've learned a few ways to tame the beast.
-It doesn't need to become any other language, but there's definitely room for improving the developer experience!" tags = ["Erlang", "Coding"] title = "Taming the Erlang Beast"
+summary: Becoming an Erlang developer has not always been easy, but over the last couple of years I've learned a few ways to tame the beast.
+It doesn't need to become any other language, but there's definitely room for improving the developer experience!

-+++
+tags:
+- Erlang
+- Coding
+title: Taming the Erlang Beast
+---

 When I switched from C# to Erlang, it was a steeper climb than I had anticipated.
 There's a lot that's different - static vs dynamic types, object-oriented vs functional, the immutability of variables and heavy emphasis on pattern-matching and recursion.
 It's a very different way of thinking.
 And unfortunately for me, there's no Visual Studio for Erlang to hold your hand.